SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Note that this directory may well be being used by the user who normally sits at the console, and will almost certainly be used by Grid jobs that came before your current one and those that come after yours, and so there is no guarantee that a path or file name that you wish to create does not exist already.

-To avoid any clashes; as a courtesy to other users, and to simplify the process of cleaning up afterwards, it is advisable to write files from the currently running job into a directory below the path /local/tmp that follows the convention
+To avoid any clashes; as a courtesy to other users, and to simplify the process of cleaning up afterwards, a directory below the path /local/tmp will be created that follows the convention

 /local/tmp/[username]/$JOB_ID